misiektoja/instagram_monitor/README.md

 You can adjust the default Firefox cookie directory permanently via `FIREFOX_*_COOKIE` configuration options.

-This method has the added benefit of blending tool activity with regular user behavior.
+The session login method using Firefox cookies has the added benefit of blending tool activity with regular user behavior.
 Interacting with Instagram via Firefox every few days (scrolling, liking posts etc.) helps maintain session trust.
-Occasionally, Instagram might show warnings in the browser which can be dismissed manually.
+However, avoid overlapping browser activity with tool activity, as simultaneous actions can trigger suspicious behavior flags.

+<a id="user-agent"></a>
+##### User Agent

+It is also recommended to use the exact user agent string from your Firefox web browser:
+- open Firefox and type `about:support` in the address bar
+- find the `User Agent` value under the `Application Basics` section and copy it
+- set this value via the `USER_AGENT` configuration option or by using the `--user-agent` flag

 <a id="time-zone"></a>
 ### Time Zone